Illumina/BeadArrayFiles/README.md

 > for (locus, genotype) in zip( names, genotypes ):
 > &nbsp;&nbsp;sys.stdout.write( locus + "," + code2genotype[genotype] + "\n" )

-Also, see examples/gtc_final_report.py for an additional example of usage.
+Also, see examples/gtc_final_report.py and examples/gtc_final_report_matrix.py for additional examples of usage.

 ## GTC File Format
 The specification for the GTC file format is provided in docs/GTC_File_Format_v5.pdf